By contributor Erin Long of Home & Grace

 But I quickly realized I had a problem.

-I used, threw away, and wasted money on disposable wipes with toxic ingredients, which was the main reasons I didn’t use disposable diapers.
+I used, threw away, and wasted money on disposable baby wipes with toxic ingredients, which was the main reason I didn’t use disposable diapers.

 I had reusable cloth diapers, and I wanted reusable cloth baby wipes.

-So I sewed simple flannel cloth baby wipes that I washed with the diapers and made an all natural, non-toxic cleaning solution (plain ol’ water works, too) to keep my baby’s skin clean.
+So I got to work and sewed some simple flannel cloth baby wipes that I washed with the diapers and made an all-natural, non-toxic cleaning solution (plain ol’ water works, too) to keep my baby’s skin clean.

 My first set of cloth baby wipes made it beautifully through two children but now that I’ve got baby #3 in cloth diapers, it is time for a new set of baby wipes.